 Coronavirus Visitor Update

-- Patients will be asked to identify their two named visitors and advise the clinical teams.
-Nominated visitors must be an immediate family member or carer, from the same household or support bubble.
+Patients will be asked to identify their five named visitors and advise the clinical teams.
+Nominated visitors must be an immediate family member (spouse/partner/parent/child or other personal support) and only two of these can visit the patient at any one time.
 Whilst we recognise the distress this may cause, please do not attempt to come to the hospice if you are not the nominated visitor as this will divert our staff from delivering care to our patients.

 Thank you for your continued support and understanding at this challenging time.